Andrercouto/GeneralizedLinearModels/LogisticRegression/README.md

 ### AIC and BIC

+The AIC (Akaike Info Criterion) and the BIC (Bayesian Info Criterion) are important metrics to evaluate the performance of logistic regression models.
+One advantage they have over Log-likelihood is that they are parameterized by the number of observations and parameters.
+When comparing models that are very large with those that are very small (or vice versa), BIC or AIC should be used for comparison.

+$AIC = -2 * loglike(model) + 2 * (k+1), where k = the number of parameters.$

+$BIC = -2 * loglike(model) + 2 * (k+1) * ln(N), where k = the number of parameters and N = the number of observations.$

 ### Cutoff

 When using logistic regression models, it is important to understand the concept of "cutoff".
 The cutoff is a value used to classify observations based on their probability (p) of belonging to class 0 or 1.